 Source: Neil Patel

 Email marketing is all about reaching the right people with the right message.
 Though it’s not widely encouraged, you could even buy an email list and start pitching to them.
 But when designing an email marketing strategy, there are some important things to keep in mind.

 When designing an email campaign, focus on the reader’s perspective.
 They simply will not scroll all the way down to read large chunks of text.
 Keep your email clear and concise.
 Create an overarching theme or find a topic that you want to focus on, and then stick to the point.

 b.
 Create Interesting Subject Lines

 It’s the first thing that recipients will look at.
 If the subject line is boring, they simply won’t open the mails.
 Pique your reader’s attention by giving a taste of what’s in the email.
 For instance, if you are sending an email about the best web design tools, you can create a subject line like this:

-“Find Out The Best Web Design Tools that Agencies are Using in 2021.”
+“Find Out The Best Web Design Tools that Agencies are Using.”

 c.
 Add a Call-to-Action (CTA)